 Find the right time

 For some children, the best time to get homework done will be straight after school.
 Others might need a break to play and unwind first.
-No matter what, the optimal time is when you can be around to supervise and give your child a helping hand if needed.
+No matter what, the best time is when you can be around to supervise and give your child a helping hand if needed.

 Create the right environment